Mangopay/mangopay2-php-sdk/README.md

 Installation with Composer
 -------------------------------------------------
-You can use MangoPay SDK library as a dependency in your project with Composer.
+You can use Mangopay SDK library as a dependency in your project with Composer.
 A composer.json file is available in the repository and it has been referenced on packagist.

 The installation with Composer is easy, reliable :
-Step 1 - Add the MangoPay SDK as a dependency in your composer.json file as follow :
+Step 1 - Add the Mangopay SDK as a dependency in your composer.json file as follow :

     "require": {
         ...